 A clear understanding of the test format, structure, and related requirements will go a long way in setting up the required action plan, so the importance of this step should not be underestimated.
 Go to the official website for the GMAT, and know the demands of the test.
 Other than the concepts tested on the GMAT, you must have a clear understanding of the scoring process and the adaptive feature of the test.

 Take a diagnostic test

-– Before gearing up for GMAT, take a diagnostic test and assess your strengths and weaknesses.
-This full length GMAT diagnostic test will help you understand the real test conditions and the score obtained will act as a benchmark on the basis of which you can evaluate your performance in future.
+Before gearing up for the GMAT, take a diagnostic test and assess your strengths and weaknesses.
+This full-length GMAT diagnostic test will help you understand the real test conditions and the score obtained will act as a benchmark on the basis of which you can evaluate your performance in the future.
 Unless you know your initial level, you will not be able to gauge how effective your GMAT preparation plan is.
-You can schedule appointment for GMAT online diagnostic test by calling at a Manya – Princeton Review center near you.
-Find a practice GMAT Test near you here.
+You can schedule an appointment for the GMAT online diagnostic test by calling at a Manya – Princeton Review center near you.

 Get the resources in place

-– Undoubtedly, there is no dearth of GMAT preparation material online as well as offline but remember, the quality of study material will, to a great extent, decide the improvement in your scores.
-GMAT preparation material should be well researched, updated as per latest trends, and must provide you with a mix of content matched to real exam and required test taking strategies.
-GMAT Official Guide is one of the top recommendations as it comes from the makers of the test and has good pool of questions with detailed explanations.
+Undoubtedly, there is no dearth of GMAT preparation material online as well as offline but remember, the quality of study material will, to a great extent, decide the improvement in your scores.
+GMAT preparation material should be well researched, updated as per the latest trends, and must provide you with a mix of content matched to the real exam and required test-taking strategies.
+GMAT Official Guide is one of the top recommendations as it comes from the makers of the test and has a good pool of questions with detailed explanations.